 Affordable Housing Plan.
 An instrument to be recorded with the Office of the Recorder, Middlesex County, New Jersey, constituting restrictive covenants running with the land with respect to the Lower Income Units described and identified in such instrument.
 The instrument shall set forth the terms, restrictions and provisions applicable to the Lower Income Units and shall be consistent with the Affordable Housing Ordinance including but not limited to those provisions of the Ordinance concerning use; occupancy; sale; resale; rental; re-rental; sales price and rental determination; duration of restrictions; exempt transactions; hardship exemptions; foreclosure; violation; legal description of the specific Lower Income Units governed by the instrument; determination of eligible purchasers and owners; responsibilities of owners; improvements; and creating the liens and rights of the Agency upon such Lower Income Units, all as such provisions of the Ordinance exist at the time that the instrument is executed by the Agency.
 The instrument shall refer to this Affordable Housing Ordinance and the rules and regulations of the Affordable Housing Agency.
 The terms, restrictions and provisions of the instrument shall bind all purchasers and Owners of any Lower Income Unit, their heirs, assigns and all persons claiming by, through or under their heirs, assigns and administrators.
 If a single instrument is used to govern more than one Lower Income Unit, then the instrument must contain the legal description of each Lower Income Unit governed by the instrument and the deed of each and every individual Lower Income Unit so governed must contain the recording information of the instrument applicable to such Lower Income Unit.
-It is intended that the terms of the Affordable Housing Plan be wholly consistent with the Affordable Housing Ordinance as such ordinance existed on the date the Affordable Housing Plan is executed by the Agency, however, in the event of conflict or inconsistency, the Affordable Housing Ordinance as it existed on the date of the Plan shall Changes, amendments or revisions to the Affordable Housing control.
-Ordinance subsequent to the date of an Affordable Housing Plan shall not affect, amend or alter the Affordable Housing Plan and such Affordable Housing Plan shall continue to be interpreted and applied in accordance with the Affordable Housing Ordinance as same existed on the date of the particular Affordable Housing Plan.
-Such instrument shall be executed by the Agency prior to recording of the Affordable Housing Plan and the Agency shall certify that the Affordable Housing Plan is consistent with the then current Affordable Housing Ordinance.
-The Instrument shall also be executed by the developer and/or the then current title holder of record of the property upon which the Lower Income Units are to be constructed.
+It is intended that the terms of the Affordable Housing Plan be wholly consistent with the Affordable Housing Ordinance and the rules and regulations of the Agency, as such ordinance and rules and regulations of the Agency existed on the date the Affordable Housing

+Plan is executed by the Agency, however, in the event of conflict or inconsistency, the Affordable Housing Ordinance and rules and regulations as they existed on the date of the Plan shall Changes, amendments or revisions to the Affordable Housing Ordinance and rules and regulations subsequent to the date of an Affordable Housing Plan shall not affect, amend or alter the Affordable Housing Plan and such Affordable Housing Plan shall continue to be interpreted and applied in accordance with the Affordable Housing Ordinance and rules and regulations as same existed on the date of the particular Affordable Housing Such instrument shall be executed by the Agency prior to recording of the Affordable Housing Plan and the Agency shall certify that the Affordable Housing Plan is consistent with the then current Affordable Housing Ordinance and rules and regula-The Instrument shall also be executed by the developer and/or the then current title holder of record of the property upon which the Lower Income Units are to be constructed.